-Lake Ontario is the smallest of all the Great Lakes in surface area (7,340 square miles / 18,960 square kilometers), but its waters run deep.
-It holds about four times the water volume (393 cubic miles / 1,640 cubic km) as Lake Erie, although it is similar in width and length.
+Lake Ontario is the smallest of all the Great Lakes, with a surface area of 7,340 square miles (18,960 square kilometers), but its waters run deep.
+It holds about four times the water volume, at 393 cubic miles (1,640 cubic km), as Lake Erie, although it is similar in width and length.
+In 2017, the water levels of Lake Ontario reached its highest in 100 years.
+This lead to massive flooding and ground erosion.

-There are a number of islands on the lake, including the Thousand Islands region, which is an archipelago of nearly 2,000 islands that line the U.S.-Canadian border.
-While many of the islands are small or even uninhabitable, the largest is Wolfe Island, which, at 48 square miles (124 square km).
+There are a number of islands on the lake, including the Thousand Islands region, which is an archipelago of nearly 2,000 islands that line the U.S. and Canadian border.
+While many of the islands are small or even uninhabitable, the largest is Wolfe Island.
+It is 48 square miles (124 square km).

 Like all of the Great Lakes, Lake Ontario as it is known today was the result of glacial shifting and melting at the end of the most recent Ice Age.

-The first European to see reach Lake Ontario was Étienne Brulé, the French explorer and protégé of Samuel de Champlain, in 1612.
+The lake's name comes from an Iroquois word for "a beautiful lake."
+The first European to see reach Lake Ontario was Étienne Brulé, the French explorer and protégé of Samuel de Champlain.
+Brûlé is believed to have reached Lake Huron and Lake Ontario around 1615, according to the Canadian Museum of History.

 Lake Ontario water temperature